Join us for an evening of talks and conversation

 Following positive feedback we are once again running a series of relaxed and informal evenings where you can learn more about the work of the Game & Wildlife Conservation Trust and ask us any questions you might have.

-Whether it’s bag sizes or badgers, lead ammunition or licensing, there are strong debates going on about the British countryside.
+Whether it’s lead shot, General Licences or bag sizes, there are strong debates going on about the British countryside.
 We want more people to know what’s happening and that’s why we’re holding these events.
 Come along and get the facts.

 We are touring key rural areas to give you the chance to listen to our latest findings, thoughts for the year ahead and the opportunity to raise important questions and have them answered by our team of experts.

-Tickets are just £10 and refreshments are included.
-You can book your place using the links below.
+Tickets are just £10 and tea and coffee are included.
+You can book your place using the links below: